zbanks/noodle/static/help.md

 The filters are "chained" together, in order.
 The output pane shows which words matched the entire filter chain.

+The query runs until the input wordlist is exhausted, 300 results are returned, or 15 seconds have past.

 #### `nx [N]: <noodlex>`

 Evalute noodle expression